-The liquidated suicide-bereavement charity Console failed to show how it spent a €75,000 grant from National Lottery funds in 2012.
+The liquidated suicide-bereavement charity Console failed to certify how it spent a €75,000 grant from National Lottery funds in 2012.

 The Department of Health, which administered the grant, has said it may seek the return of the money, if it emerges it was spent inappropriately by Console.